TobiasRoland/mostly/_posts/2020-01-08-creating-scalajs-gcp-cloud-functions.md

 This tutorial is written to be accessible to beginners, and so you shouldn't need any deep familiarity with scala.js, sbt, GCP, cloud functions nor node.js to follow this example.

-In the end, we'll be have about 10 lines of scala code and approximately the same amount of `sbt` configuration - that's all it takes.
+In the end, we'll have about 10 lines of scala code and approximately the same amount of `sbt` configuration - that's all it takes.
 There's a few interesting things that are worth paying attention to within those 20 lines, so let's get to it.